 The minimum wage applies to all paid employees aged 16 and older, although there are different rates if your employee is 16 or 17 and is new to the workforce or if they are completing training.

-As an employer, you’ll need to keep up-to-date with the latest minimum pay rates and pay your employees at least the current minimum rate.
+As an employer, you’ll need to keep up to date with the latest minimum pay rates and pay your employees at least the current minimum rate.
 This rate stands even if your employee only works a few hours for you each week or has little responsibility at work.

 There are three rates: